princyiakov/princyiakov/README.md

   - LANGUAGE : Python

-🌟 Drone Programming and Computer Vision : Facial Recognition to help recognise registered missing people
+🌟 Personal Drone Programming and Computer Vision : Facial Recognition to help recognise registered missing people
   - A project close to my heart to help recognise missing children or adults who are reigtered
   - You can find the code [here](https://github.com/princyiakov/Drone_Face_Recognition)
   - LANGUAGE : Python